Skip to Content Skip to Navigation

 Breast cancer is the most commonly diagnosed cancer amongst women in Australia.
 It is estimated that 1 in 7 women will be diagnosed with breast cancer in their lifetime.

-Read ahead for more information on breast cancer and risk prevention.
+Read ahead for more information on breast cancer and risk factors.

-The incidence (number of new cases) of breast cancer is predicted to increase year on year.
-And while there are many risk factors that we have no control over, such as being a woman, or getting older, there are others which can be changed or managed.
+The incidence (number of new cases) of breast cancer is increasing over time.
+And while some risk factors – such as being a woman or person assigned female at birth, or getting older – cannot be changed, other risk factors can be changed or managed.

 Alcohol intake

-For women who have experienced menopause (postmenopausal women), being overweight or obese, or gaining weight, is linked to an increased risk of breast cancer.
+For postmenopausal women, being overweight or obese, or gaining weight, is linked to an increased risk of breast cancer.
 Keeping to a healthy weight range reduces the risk of breast cancer.
 According to Cancer Australia, it is estimated that 8% of postmenopausal breast cancers each year in Australia are due to being overweight or obese.

 Physical activity

 Physical activity is associated with a reduced risk of breast cancer.
-Active women of all ages have a decreased risk of breast cancer compared to women who do not exercise.
-The more physically active you are, the greater the health benefits.
-Cancer Australia states that approximately 8% of postmenopausal breast cancers each year in Australia are due to a lack of physical activity.
+Women of all ages who do large amounts of physical activity, including vigorous physical activity, have a decreased risk of breast cancer.
+According to Cancer Australia, it is estimated that nearly 8% of postmenopausal breast cancers in Australia each year are attributable to a lack of physical activity.

 Having children and breastfeeding

 Having children is linked to a reduced risk of breast cancer.
 According to Cancer Australia, the risk of breast cancer decreases by 7% for each child the women has had.
-Breastfeeding is probably associated with a small decreased risk of breast cancer as well – the longer the duration of breastfeeding, the lower the risk of breast cancer.
+Breastfeeding is likely to be associated with a small decreased risk of breast cancer as well – the longer the duration of breastfeeding, the lower the risk of breast cancer.

-99% of breast cancer cases occur in women.
-While some men do get breast cancer (estimated at 1 in 500), women are at a much higher risk (estimated at 1 in 7 women will be diagnosed).
+99% of breast cancer cases occur in women and people assigned female at birth.
+While some men do get breast cancer (estimated at 1 in 550), women are at a much higher risk (estimated at 1 in 7 women will be diagnosed).

 Ageing

 The older women get, the higher their risk of developing breast cancer.
 In Australia, breast cancer can occur in younger women, but about three out of four breast cancer cases occur in women aged 50 years and older.
-The average age of diagnosis for breast cancer is 61 years.
+The average age of first diagnosis for breast cancer is 62 years.

 Family history